 Despite Sixth Formers being older and wishing to be perceived as independent, we see you, the guardian, as important.
 We also recognise that 16-19 is a difficult time.
 Students are transitioning from teen to adult, facing the joys and tribulations of becoming independent and self- aware citizens.

 In recognition of this, some of our procedures are slightly different from main school as the sixth former has to take on more responsibility for their own leaning.
 This increases as they move from Year 12 into Year 13.

-Each student has a form teacher who sees them every day at 8.50 and 1.50.
+Each student has a form teacher who sees them every day at 8.50.
 This member of staff is usually your first point of contact if you have any worries or concerns which are not subject related.
 The tutor also has an overview of progress as they hold one to one interviews with all their tutees after very Performance Indicator run.